-I get these questions and lots more from business leaders and talent executives from top companies, so I decided to start hosting roundtable sessions on these themes.
+IThese questions and more come from business leaders and talent executives from top companies working on skills who attend our skills roundtable sessions.
 In these sessions, subject matter experts and industry leaders share ideas on common themes of skill strategy, skill architecture, skill culture, skill data, equity, and ethics.

 In one of our recent roundtable sessions, we took a deep dive into skills strategy with a focus on building a learning culture and setting priorities for skills and expectations through an accountability framework.